BY-LAWS OF THE SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.

 Section 1.
 Membership

-• (A) Full Membership: This membership shall be restricted to persons employed by a public school district or ESC on a full time basis who perform in transportation in an administrative or supervisory capacity as part of their regular duty.
+(A) Full Membership: This membership shall be restricted to persons employed by a public school district or CTSA on a full-time basis who perform in transportation in an administrative or supervisory capacity as part of their regular duty.
 This membership shall have the privilege of voting or holding office.
-All districts must have one full membership and any additional members shall be an associate member as defined in paragraph (B).
+All districts must have a minimum of one full membership before any other membership category can be requested.

-• (B) Associate membership: This membership shall be restricted to the transportation support staff employees of Boards of Education or ESC transportation services.
+(B) Associate Membership: This membership shall be restricted to the transportation support staff employees of Boards of Education or CTSA transportation services.
 Associate members shall not have the privilege of voting or holding office.

-• (C) Mechanics Membership: This membership shall be restricted to the school bus transportation mechanical personnel.
-Mechanic members shall not have the privilege of voting or holding office other than Mechanics Conference.
+(C) Mechanics Membership: This membership shall be restricted to the school bus transportation mechanical personnel.
+Mechanic members shall not have the privilege of voting or holding office other than the Mechanics Chair.
 Mechanic membership fees will be at the current associate rate.
+1

-• (F) Honorary membership: This membership shall be restricted to a full member upon retirement.
-Membership forms are to be completed yearly as with all memberships.
+(F) Honorary Membership: This membership shall be restricted to a full member upon retirement.
 Honorary members shall not have the privilege of voting or holding office, but may serve on a Committee.
 These members are able to attend two General Meetings and area meetings at no cost.
 All other participation will be at expense and decision of the honorary members including conference and any other training, educational or social event STS of NJ offers to membership.

 Section 2.
 Election to Membership